January 2026 Minutes

 The meeting adjourned at 20.39

-A query was raised about ownership of the piece of land between Cobleas Cemetery and the bungalow, noting that the previous owner had fenced it in but it now appears abandoned.
+A query was raised about ownership of the piece of land between Cobleas Cemetery and the bungalow, noting that the previous occupier had fenced it in but it now appears abandoned.

 The meeting re-convened at 20.41